What's a Good GRE Score?

 Sociology155-159151-155

-Elite schools tend to have similar if not identical ranges, as you see from above.
-This hopefully paints a picture of what the student body looks like as it relates to test performance.
-How do your scores compare to your chosen school?
-Making sure they align within the range, if not surpass it—is a way to alleviate application anxiety and safeguard admission.
+This hopefully paints a picture of what the student body looks when it comes to test performance.
+Do you know how your scores compare to your chosen school?
+Making sure they fall within the range, if not surpass it, can help alleviate application anxiety and safeguard admission.

 The Takeaway

-With all of this information overloading your mind, you may be wondering: So what's my GRE plan of attack?
-Being saturated with average scores not only by school, but also major and country can be overwhelming when trying to chart concrete steps on how to get to your own idea score.
-Let's talk about some ways to improve your score with all of this data in the back of our minds.
+After learning all this information, you may be wondering: So what's my GRE plan of attack?
+Being saturated with average scores not only by school, but also by major and country, can be overwhelming when trying to chart concrete steps to achieve your own ideal score.
+Let's talk about some ways to improve your score with all this data in the back of your mind.

 First and foremost, finding the right course of study is imperative for GRE success.
-This not only includes top tier study materials with adequate explanations and practice exercises, but an actual class—be it in-person or online—with a highly skilled GRE instructor who can break down and elaborate on important test-taking strategies and points.
-Thankfully, this is 2018 and there are a lot of opportunities for GRE prep; long gone are the days where you were limited to a traditional "brick and mortar" classroom.
-Many online courses make studying for this important exam convenient and also intellectually stimulating, particularly when you can do so from the comfort and ease of your home or office.
+This not only includes top tier study materials with adequate explanations and practice exercises, but an actual class—be it in-person or online—with a highly skilled GRE instructor who can break down and expand on important test-taking strategies and points.
+Thankfully, there are a lot of opportunities for GRE prep out there.
+Long gone are the days when you were limited to a traditional "brick and mortar" classroom.
+Many online courses make studying for this important exam convenient and intellectually stimulating, particularly when you can do it from the comfort and ease of your home or office.
 Furthermore, deciding whether or not you are best suited for one-on-one tutoring or more of an "in-class experience" is crucial, as both can play to your strengths, aspirations, and test-taking weaknesses.

-Implementing your course of study—whether through Manhattan Review or another highly reputable academic services firm—with realistic mock GRE exams is also beneficial, as you are able to better track and pinpoint the progression of your score.
-These help in providing a "test day experience" where you feel the pressures and limitations of time against a ticking stopwatch.
-There's nothing more exciting than seeing your score improve over time—particularly as it inches closer and closer to your ideal score for the school of your dreams—so why not get started on a diagnostic test?
+Implementing your course of study—whether through Manhattan Review or another highly reputable academic services firm—with realistic mock GRE exams is also beneficial, as you can better track the progression of your score.
+These help in providing a "test day experience" in which you feel time pressure against a ticking stopwatch.
+There's nothing more exciting than seeing your score improve over time, particularly as it inches closer to your ideal score for the school of your dreams.
+So why not get started on a diagnostic test?
 The advantages are endless.

-In the end, securing your score several points higher above your school's average is the best way you can utilize the GRE to your full advantage.
-This may involve more hours of tutoring than you initially imagined or even sitting for the official exam more than once.
-However you chart it—however you navigate it—getting an elite score is a sure-fire way to secure admission to an elite graduate school program.
-Whether you're aiming for continued study in Economics, Psychology, Chemistry or Business—with hard work and determination, the GRE is here to assist you in accomplishing your dreams.
+In the end, earning a score several points higher than your dream school's average is the best way to use the GRE to your full advantage.
+That may involve more hours of tutoring than you initially imagined or even sitting for the official exam more than once.
+However you navigate it, getting an elite score is a surefire way to secure admission to an elite graduate school program.
+Whether you're aiming for continued study in economics, chemistry, business, psychology, or another field, with hard work and determination, the GRE can help you accomplish your dreams.

 Fill out Info Request